pmlrsg/arsf_dem_scripts/doc/source/tutorial_lidar_windows.md

 This will create a DSM from files 1 and 2.
 Note to use all lines in the folder just provide the directory (las1.0) rather than individual lines.
 It is recommended you only use two for the tutorial so it runs through quicker.
-The flag '--in\_projection' is used to specify the projection of the LAS files is UTM33N.
-The resolution can be specified using `--resolution 1`, if this is not supplied the default resolution (2 m) will be used.
-Note that the command options (starting with --) do not need to be written in any specific order.
+The flag `--in_projection` is used to specify the projection of the LAS files, which is UTM33N.
+The resolution can be specified using `--resolution <value>`, where you replace `<value>` with the required resolution in metres.
+If this is not supplied the default resolution (2 m) will be used
+Note that the command options (starting with `--`) do not need to be written in any specific order.

 As part of the process of creating a DSM, only points which are the first return are kept and any points flagged as noise (class 7) are